 Community Group Housing (CGH) is a service provided by Kāinga Ora – Homes and Communities where we work with a wide range of organisations that provide residential and non-residential community housing for:

-- people who experience mental or psychiatric illness
+- people diagnosed with mental illness

-- families (including those who need emergency housing)
+- families who need emergency housing